 Wilhelm Busch was a caricaturist, painter, and poet who is famed for his satirical picture stories with rhymed texts.
 One of his first picture stories, Max and Moritz, was published in 1865.
 Max and Moritz, as well as many of his other picture stories, are regarded as one of the main precursors of the modern comic strip.

-The postage stamp shown at the bottom left was issued March 18 to celebrate the 100th Anniversary of the birth of Rudolf Diesel (1858-1913), the inventor of the diesel motor.
+The postage stamp shown at the bottom left (Mi. #432, Sc. #312) was issued March 18 to celebrate the 100th Anniversary of the Birth of Rudolf Diesel (1858-1913), the inventor of the diesel motor.

 The illustrations feature "The Fox who Stole the Goose" and "A Hunter from the Palatinate".